The Cartels and Leniency Review: Portugal

 Even though the AdC has tried to extend the liability for competition law infringements to parent companies, similar to that within the EU, there appear to be substantial differences, in practice, between the application of this principle at the EU level and in Portugal.

-As for the calculation of fines, even if the Competition Act does not specify any geographical reference to be considered in terms of the turnover, from the AdC's practice, and according to the guidelines on the calculation of fines, it seems that the turnover in Portugal is taken into account.52
+As for the calculation of fines, even if in terms of turnover the Competition Act does not specify any geographical scope for consideration, both the AdC's practice and the guidelines on the calculation of fines seem to indicate that turnover in Portugal is taken into account.60

 iii Affirmative defences and exemptions